top of page

 Consumer Billing

-Most people are also familiar with consumer billing although they may not know that ACH is the payment rail used to facilitate them.
+Most people are also familiar with consumer billing although they may not know that ACH is the payment rail used to facilitate it.
 Common examples are utility and other subscription payments.
 In general, if you're asked for a bank account number to pay a bill, this is how they are processed.

 Technical: Consumer billing files may contain multiple batches and some originators use different batches for different products or customer segments.
 These batches are typically the inverse of a payroll batch, having one credit entry (the billing company's account) and many debit entries (the customer accounts).
 Because consumer billing batches are sent to consumer accounts, they should use the 'PPD' standard entry class code (SEC code) and, as with all ACH batches, an informative company entry description should be included that describes the payment as much as possible (only 10 characters allowed).
 If you want to provide additional details to recipients, you can use an addenda line for each entry (80 characters).